tensorpack/tensorpack/examples/A3C-Gym/README.md

 1. Prefer Python 3.
 2. Occasionally, processes may not get terminated completely.
 It is suggested to use `systemd-run` to run any multiprocess Python program to get a cgroup dedicated for the task.
-3. Training with a significant slower speed (e.g. on CPU) will result in very bad score, probably because of async issues.
+3. Training with a significant slower speed (e.g. on CPU) will result in very bad score, probably because of the slightly off-policy implementation.

 ### To test a model: